 Unveiling The Surajkund Mela History

-An ancient reservoir of the 10th century, Surajkund is the site of popular Surajkund Mela located 8 kilometers away from South Delhi in Faridabad.
+An ancient reservoir of the 10th century, Surajkund is the site of the popular Surajkund Mela located 8 km away from South Delhi in Faridabad.
 It’s name comes from the ancient amphitheatre or ‘Sun Pool’ that was constructed here in the 10th century AD by Raja SurajPal.
-Located in the Aravalli mountain range, Surajkund derives its popularity from this famous crafts mela launched in 1981.
+Located in the Aravalli mountain range, Surajkund derives its popularity from this famous crafts mela launched in 1981 other than being a famous picnic spot near Delhi.

 Avg Flight Rate (round trip): INR 4,400/-